MHCommunity/mousehunt-improved/docs/feature-flags.md

 |`no-links`|Disables the added links to the Support and Kingdom menus.|
 |`no-update-migration`|Disables migrating settings from old options to new options on update. _Warning: This may cause issues with other modules._|
 |`no-update-notifications`|Disables update notifications.|

+### Enable Deprecated Modules

+Some modules have been deprecated and are no longer available in the settings unless they are already enabled.
+You can show them in the settings by enabling the `show-deprecated-modules` feature flag.